Olympic champion gymnast Simone Biles pulls out of final due to apparent injury

 Related news coverage

-Watch VideoReigning Olympic gymnastics champion Simone Biles is out of the team finals after apparently sustaining an injury during..
+Olympic champion Simone Biles is out of the team finals due to a "medical issue" after stumbling during her vault on Tuesday.

 More coverage